25 Cents For

 $499,397 - Opioid Funds, these are settlement funds restricted to the use of addressing opioid use in the County.
 You can read all about what the Opioid Task Force is working on here and view previous meetings on the County YouTube channel.

-$1,000,000 - Carle Property Tax Payment Set-A-Side.
-In the event the County does not win the legal dispute with Carle and OSF regarding tax exempt status, these funds will assist with repaying property taxes to the hospitals.
+$1,000,000 - Hospital Property Tax Payment Set-A-Side.
+The County has voluntarily set aside money in the event the the County does not win the legal dispute with Carle and OSF’s predecessor regarding tax exempt status.
+If that occurs, these funds will be used to repay the taxes to the hospitals.

 Now we’re down to $12,171,220.
 Of that $4,634,595 is from a one-time federal grant due to COVID and unexpected savings from personnel vacancies (that means open positions at the County - we’re hiring!).
 It’s great we have the money in the General Fund but we can’t count on receiving it again.